hammytheham/trexplot/README.md

 By Hamish Robertson & Tan Benjakul

-We aim to deliver a lo-fi plotting experience to Toughreactmech output files.
+We aim to deliver a LoFi plotting experience to Toughreactmech output files.

-## To pip install
+## To install

 `pip install -i https://test.pypi.org/simple/ trexplot==1`

-But I dont think it works well yet
+This doesn't works well yet...
+Will figure out some moon in the future....

+Just `git clone` this repo for the time being

 ## To get stuff to work stuff

-Move the TestFiles folder somewhere else
+We supply a set of example .tec files.
+Move the TestFiles folder somewhere else.

-cd into there
+`cd` into the TestFiles folder.

-run `python ../Trexplot/trexplot`
+run `ipython ../Trexplot/trexplot.py`

-or ipython or something similar

-Have a look at the trex_fig_return.py script to get an idea how it works.

-I'll try and finish the pip install and this documentation more on saturday.
-For the moment I'm sure you can figure some bits out.
-I'd appreciate some rapid feedback that this all works

-Also fiona wanted stuff like the ability to log variables
+This will use the trexoptions file which controls plotting located in this folder.
+The trex options supplied by default has all options turned on including for all .tec files.

+Supported .tec files are flow data, flow vector, displacement, stress strain, aqueous concentrations, gas volfrac, mineral abundances and saturation states.

+Use the trex_fig_return.py script as an example of methods to personally modify the returned graphics.

+Drop a message if you want new features or have bugs